Endy Mattress Review (2025)

 Firmness

 In third-party engineer testing (commissioned by us), The Endy scored a 5.7/10 for firmness.
 This is on the softer side of medium-firm.
 It should keep your spine aligned and your body comfortable in most sleeping positions.
-However, it’s possible you may find it slightly too soft for your needs, especially if you are a back or stomach sleeper.
+However, depending on your needs, you may find you need a little more support if you sleep on your stomach or back.

 (Want a mattress with less hug and a slightly firmer feel?
 We recommend Douglas Original with its firmness score of 6.7/10.)